usagirei/3DS-VS-Template/README.md

 2. Running **Build** (F6) on Visual Studio will Launch Citra or try to Netload the 3dsx file to the address configured on **REMOTE_IP** on MakeFile when on their associated Build Targets

 3. When Adding a new Source File, add them externall then import them into the Project.
-Visual Studio will create the files on root, where they aren't acessible to DevkitPro
+Visual Studio will create the files on root, where they aren't acessible to DevkitPro, or use "Show All Files" mode

 ---